top of page

 ESG used to be a term that only seemed to matter to someone else.

+In 2026, it is a spreadsheet on your desk, a question from your bank, and a line in your biggest client’s contract.
 New EU rules, stricter investors, and more attentive customers mean that even small firms now meet ESG in their inbox, not just in policy papers.

 ESG reporting is now the way a company explains its environmental, social, and governance impact using clear, repeatable data.
 From 2026, more European companies must publish structured sustainability information under the Corporate Sustainability Reporting Directive (CSRD), and this pressure flows straight down their supply chains to smaller firms.